atreyabhat/atreyabhat/README.md

 [![](https://visitcount.itsvg.in/api?id=atreyabhat&icon=0&color=1)](https://visitcount.itsvg.in)

-## To see the world, things dangerous to come to, to see behind walls, draw closer, to find each other, and to feel.
-That is the purpose of life. - The Secret Life of Walter Mitty
+> **"To see the world, things dangerous to come to, to see behind walls, draw closer, to find each other, and to feel.
+That is the purpose of life."**
+> — *The Secret Life of Walter Mitty*